 Electronic copies of all senior theses will be obtained and stored by the Chair of the Philosophy Department.
 In addition, electronic copies of all senior theses will be posted on the Department's webpage.
 This invites a "public" viewing of our students' work.
 To see the quality of their work, visit our website!

-The data for philosophy seniors graduating during the 2007-2008 academic year is provided below.
+The data for philosophy seniors completing PH400 during the 2008-2009 academic year is provided below.